Ontario Nursing Homes

 - Ontario Health Card

 SECTION 3: ONTARIO NURSING HOME COSTS

 In the province of Ontario, the Ministry of Health and Long-term Care determines the fees for private, non-profit, and government run nursing homes, and fees are the same regardless of the owner.
 Meaning, the cost of a semi-private room is the same in a private, non-profit, and government owned home.
-The following rates are effective July 1, 2013 through June 30, 2014.
+The following rates are effective through to July 1, 2016.

 |Daily Accommodation Rate||Monthly Accommodation Rate|